thorgate/django-project-template/README.md

 To use this template, first ensure that you have [Cookiecutter](http://cookiecutter.readthedocs.org/en/latest/readme.html) available.
-You should probably create additional python3 virtual environment for cookiecutter, activate it and then install following packages by running following commands:
+You should probably create additional python3 virtual environment for cookiecutter, activate it and then install following packages by running following command:
-`pip install cookiecutter`
-`pip install cookiecutter_repo_extensions`
-`pip install fqdn`
+`pip install cookiecutter cookiecutter_repo_extensions fqdn`

 Then just execute: